 We’ve consulted with clients to redesign the use of their sites, adjusting working hours, changing rotas and staggering returns to the workplace.
 We also provided technology and paperwork to monitor site entry, recording symptoms, contact details, travel plans and more.

 Additional cleaning and housekeeping duties have been implemented pretty much universally.
-The list of other services and changes is vast but includes risk assessments, decontamination, marking out floors and desks to social distance, providing PPE, sanitisers and thermometers.
+The list of other services and changes is vast but includes risk assessments, decontamination, marking out floors and desks to social distance, and providing PPE, sanitisers and thermometers.

 We treat client’s buildings as if they were our own, focussing on hygiene and safety while ensuring communication is clear and transparent.